cinchapi/concourse/README.md

 * The **concourse** project contains the core API, which is the foundation for everything in Concourse.
 This API is public and should be used in third-party applications to interact with Concourse.
 * The **concourse-server** project contains all the server-side logic for data storage and retrieval.
 You should __*never*__ include this code in a third-party application, but should install the concourse-server distribution and interact with it using the concourse api.
 * The **concourse-shell** project contains the code for the Concourse Action SHell (CaSH), which is shipped with concourse-server.
-* The **concourse-testing** project contains long running end-to-end tests that should be run separately from the build process.
+* The **concourse-integration-tests** project contains long running end-to-end tests that should be run separately from the build process.

 ## Contributing
 Read the [contributing guidelines](CONTRIBUTING.md) to learn how to get involved in the community.
 We value and welcome constructive contributions from anyone regardless of skill level :)